dopeysboy/Branching/README.md

 ## Git Cheat Sheet

 List of commands and practice with branching.
+STUFF ADDED HERE IN MAIN Branch
+MORE MAIN STUFF
 ### Basic Commands

 * `git init` - initialize local repo in working directory